aclark2522/WhatsAppReadReceipts/README.md

 **Annotation:** `@HttpPost`
 **Description:**
 Handles incoming **POST** requests from the WhatsApp Webhook.
-Validates signatures, processes payloads, updates Salesforce records, and sends responses.
+Validates the payload, processes message status updates, and optionally sends debug emails.

 **Key Steps:**
-1. Initialize constants using `setConstants()`.
+1. Initialize configuration using `initializeConfig()`.
-2. Parse the incoming request body (`jsonBody`).
+2. Extract JSON body and headers from the incoming request.
 3. Validate authenticity using `verifySignature()`.
-4. If invalid, send an error response.
+4. If invalid, send an error response via `setResponse()`.
 5. Parse payload into a `Status` structure from `WhatsAppWebhookWrapper`.
-6. Retrieve and update the related `MessagingSession`.
+6. Retrieve the associated `MessagingSession` record.
+7. Call `upsertRecord()` to update `MessagingSession` and `upsertWhatsAppReceipts()` for `WhatsAppReceipt__c`.
-7. Optionally send debug emails using `sendJsonPackageToEmail()`.
+8. Optionally send debug emails via `sendJsonPackageToEmail()`.
-8. Send a success response.
+9. Set the response using `setResponse()`.

 ---

 #### `verifySignature(String payload, String signatureHeader, String appSecret)`
 **Description:**
-Verifies that the webhook request came from WhatsApp using an HMAC-SHA256 signature comparison.
+Validates the incoming webhook request using an HMAC-SHA256 signature comparison.

 **Returns:**
 `true` if the signature matches; otherwise `false`.